LuisESI/ChristCollective3/PRE-PUSH-CHECKLIST.md

-# Pre-Push Checklist for GitHub
+# Pre-Push Checklist for GitHub → CodeMagic

 ## ✅ Ready for CodeMagic Build